chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Understanding the reduce operation
 <a src="#understanding-the-reduce-operation"></a>

-The reduce operation is a technique that combines all the elements of a vector (i.e. an array containing our individual livestock datasets) into a single value (i.e. the final joined table).
+The reduce operation is a technique that combines all the elements of an array (i.e. an array containing our individual livestock datasets) into a single value (i.e. the final joined table).

 The reduce operation accomplishes this by:
-1. looping over a vector
+1. looping over an array
 2. applying a function that takes two arguments (such as `dplyr::full_join`)
 3. and chaining the output of one step as the input for the next step